s35lay/VoRec/README.md

-# VorRec
+# VoRec
-This repository contains a implementation of our "**Enhancing Recommendation with Tag Taxonomy Voronoi Diagram in Hyperbolic Space**".
+This repository contains a implementation of our "**VoRec: Enhancing Recommendation with Voronoi Diagram in Hyperbolic Space**".

 ## Environment Setup
 1. torch 2.0.0